surgieboi/backendless-ecommerce-platform/README.md

 2. Navigate to settings and click on `Become a merchant` and go through the onboarding process.
 Make sure that the `Website URL` field matches the baseURL of your site.

-3. When selecting how to get set up, Depending on your use case, you can select the `Javascript SDK` option or the `HTML Attributes` option.
+3. When selecting how to get set up, Depending on your use case, you can select the `Javascript SDK` option or the `Basic Installation` option.
 Each option exposes a corresponding script for getting you started for that option.
 Simply copy and paste this script into your app to get started with `BEP`.

 - This guide will help you understand how each option works and how to implement each with Dola.